In the war on Neuroendocrine Cancer, let’s not forget to win the battle for better quality of life

 Ever wonder what caused your Neuroendocrine Cancer?

-OPINION.
 When you're diagnosed, you go through a whole host of emotions.
 It's not just the initial shock, the disbelief, the anxiety and morbid worry produced by the words "you have cancer", it's other stuff such as anger and denial.
 With the latter, the denial normally wears off as you finally accept the predicament.
-In hindsight, the anger is interesting because there can be a mixture of thoughts including "why me", "what could I have done to head this off"; and would you believe I was even angry that my diagnosis was going to affect my performance at work and…
+In hindsight, the anger is interesting because there can be a mixture of thoughts including "why me", "what could I have done to head this off"; and would you believe I was even angry that my diagnosis was going to affect my performance at work and even my…

 Weekly round-up 2nd – 8th September 2024